SAP Appeal Process

 Example SAP appeal statement*:

 During the Fall 2024 semester, I was unable to meet the SAP standards as I was working 20 or more hours each week at my job and was working in the evenings after attending classes all day.
 My work hours meant that I was not able to make it to office hours or group study sessions.
 I was also too tired to study after getting home which meant that I was putting off homework and studying for exams until later and often did not have enough time to properly complete anything.
-I was also not dedicating enough study time to my MATH 155 class which I found more challenging than my other courses, and this results in the F that I received in that course.
+I was also not dedicating enough study time to my MATH 155 class which I found more challenging than my other courses, and this resulted in the F that I received in that course.

 Please explain how your circumstances have changed and how you plan to ensure future success.

 I have adjusted my work availability going forward so I will no longer work on days I have classes and will be working fewer hours overall.
-This means I will be able to focus on my work and use on campus resources to assist me.
+This means I will be able to focus on my coursework and have more time to use on campus resources to assist me.
 I have also met with my academic advocate and plan to use the resources they recommended such as the Writing Center and Computing Success Center to help when I am struggling.
 I will be retaking MATH 155 this semester and intend to use the free tutoring in addition to dedicating specific time to studying for this class.

-*Please note that this is an example for students reference and is not inclusive of all circumstances or explanations that may needed for an appeal.
+*Please note that this is an example for students reference and is not inclusive of all circumstances or explanations that may be needed for an appeal.
 This should be used as a guideline and exact appeal contents will vary based on personal circumstances.